Firefighters vote to strike - union

 On Saturday in Tāmaki Makaurau, there were 98 firefighters on during the day, 20 per cent fewer than usual, looking after the region's 1.7 million people, Campbell said.

-"If stations are unstaffed or closed down because we haven't got enough firefighters, other stations have to respond from longer and further away, it takes longer for Fire and Emergency to get fire trucks to emergency incidents."
+"If stations are unstaffed or closed down because we haven't got enough firefighters, other stations have to respond from further away.
+It takes longer for Fire and Emergency to get fire trucks to emergency incidents."

 Fewer staff also meant those firefighters who attended incidents were more likely to have to take more risks to get the job done, he said.

-It was also a lot harder to find people wanting to take up the role of career firefighter, Campbell said, adding that the wage that career firefighters started on, particularly in their first four of five years in the role, was barely above the living wage.
+It was also harder to find people wanting to take up the role of a career firefighter, Campbell said, adding the wage that career firefighters started on, particularly in their first four of five years, was barely above the living wage.

 "We have capacity built into our capability to allow for coverage on any given day should appliances be committed to large fires or when we routinely take trucks off service temporarily for several reasons - including training our people and maintaining our fleet," he said in a statement.